maple-labs/maple-docs/technical-resources/pools/pool-creation.md

 9. The start time for the first cycle for the cyclical based withdrawal manager is in the future.
 10. The required pool cover can be transferred from the Pool Delegate to the `PoolDelegateCover`.

-# Pool Deployment with cycle based Withdrawal Manager
+# Pool Deployment with the cycle based Withdrawal Manager

 To deploy a Pool, `PoolDeployer` can be called with the following parameters: